Dhruvam-si/cinephile_visualizer/README.md

 # cinephile_visualizer
 # Film Review Site
-A Flask web app for writing and viewing film reviews.
+A Flask web app for writing and viewing your brain mindmap visualize according to movies watched and reviews wrote.

 ## Features
 - User login with sessions